Fraud Blocker

 • Stuff interiors with paper

-• Wrap completely in bubble wrap
+• Wrap with bubble wrap

 • Place upright in divided boxes